gradle/declarative-gradle/unified-prototype/README.md

 ## Android

-The sample Android project lives in the `testbed-android` directory and has been updated to use the Declarative Gradle DSL.
+The sample Android projects lives in the `testbed-android-library` and `testbed-android-application` directories.
+They have been updated to use the Declarative Gradle DSL.
 The `unified-prototype/plugin-android` plugin demonstrates creating extensions using the Declarative DSL, and loading the data from those extensions into the Android project used by AGP.

 The sample project demonstrates setting properties, using a common dependencies block, and adding dependencies to specific Android targets.

 ### Implementation Notes

-A Guava dependency is exposed as part of the library's API.
+Guava is declared as an implementation dependency.
-The OKHttp dep is used by the release variant's implementation, and is not necessary for the debug variant.
+The OKHttp dep is used by the release build type's implementation, and is not necessary for the debug variant.

-The `StandaloneAndroidLibraryPlugin` plugin works by using `project.afterEvaluate` to load data from the Declarative DSL extensions into AGP's model.
+Both plugin implementations work by using `project.afterEvaluate` to load data from the Declarative DSL extensions into AGP's model.

 ### Limitations